danielklwu/Personal-Health-Data-Aggregator/README.md

 ### Tool Choices & Reasoning
 - **Timestamp Conversion:**
   - Considered using manual math, `pytz`, and `zoneinfo`.
 Decided on `zoneinfo` (Python 3.9+) over `pytz` for timezone conversion because it's built-in, standards-compliant, and avoids external dependencies.
-This ensures correct handling of daylight saving and ambiguous times.
+This ensures the correct handling of daylight saving and ambiguous times.
 - **Data Parsing:**
   - Used Python's `json` and `datetime` modules for robust, readable parsing.
 - **Aggregation & Metrics:**
   - Designed modular functions for merging and metric calculation, making it easy to extend and test.
 - **Testing:**
   - Wrote comprehensive unit tests for normalization, merging, and metrics.
-Edge cases (like day boundary crossing) are explicitly tested.
+Edge cases (such as day boundary crossings) are explicitly tested.
+- **AI Usage Disclosure:**
+  - AI was used to generate input JSON files and unit test example data.
+Unit test results were manually verified to ensure accuracy and reliability.

 ### Output Verification
 - **Unit Tests:**